 LOCATION: Southern California

 About Yalla Vote: Launched in 1998, Yalla Vote is the foundation of our non-partisan integrated voter engagement campaign.
 With high concentrations of Arab Americans living in some of the largest and most politically contested states, we know our community can make a difference on issues that matter to all Americans.
 Beyond just election year organizing, Yalla Vote is our vehicle to make the Arab American community’s voice heard nationally and locally.

-Job Description: With administrative and programmatic support from AAI's national staff in Washington, D.C., the Field Organizers will work on multiple fronts to execute an effective Yalla Vote voter registration program in their state.
-These stipend-based, part-time positions will be based out of Michigan and Florida, and are a limited duration assignment with a targeted start date of March 1 and end date of November 6.
-We expect to fill this position with experienced, highly capable Field Organizers able to meet the following responsibilities:
+Job Description: With administrative and programmatic support from AAI's national staff in Washington, D.C., the Field Organizer will work on multiple fronts to execute an effective Yalla Vote voter registration program in their state.
+This stipend-based ($1,000/month), part-time position will be based out of southern California and is a limited duration assignment with a targeted start date of August 20th and end date of November 6.
+We expect to fill this position with an experienced, highly capable Field Organizer able to meet the following responsibilities:

 - Register new voters;

 - Recruit YallaVote interns on college campuses;